coldtype/coldtype/README.md

 ## More Examples

 The best way to get familiar with Coldtype is to look at and try modifying some example code, like the animating gif below.
-To try out this example and many more, check out the [coldtype-examples](https://github.com/goodhertz/coldtype-examples) repository.
+To try out this example and many more, check out the [examples/animation](https://github.com/goodhertz/coldtype/tree/main/examples/animations) directory in this repo.